step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

     <icon-reference> '|' <tap-reserved> '|' <label> '|' <tap-data> '|' <comment> '|' <categories>
 ````

-All fields yield string values, all characters allowed (caveat) except
+All fields hold string values, which can include any character except '|'.
-the pipe character.
-There is no way to include a literal pipe character
+Caveat: no value can include a literal pipe character.
-in a value.
 All values can be null except for `<tap-data>`.

  * `<icon-reference>` is an icon _reference_.
 See section _Findnrun User
    Interface and Source Plugins_.